sailfish009/openstructure/modules/io/doc/io.rst

   For a list of file formats supported by :func:`SaveAlignment` see :doc:`sequence_formats`.

+  :param aln: The alignment
+  :type  aln: :class:`~ost.seq.AlignmentHandle`
+  :param filename: The filename
+  :type  filename: string
+  :param format: Name of the format
+  :type  format: string

 .. function:: AlignmentToString(ali, format)

+  Return alignment as a string.

+  The format argument is mandatory.
+For a list of supported formats see :doc:`sequence_formats`.

+  :param ali: The alignment
+  :type  ali: :class:`~ost.seq.AlignmentHandle`
+  :param format: Name of the format
+  :type  format: string
+  :rtype: string

 .. function:: SequenceToString(seq, format)

+  Return sequence as a string.

+  The format argument is mandatory.
+For a list of supported formats see :doc:`sequence_formats`.

+  :param seq: The sequence
+  :type  seq: :class:`~ost.seq.SequenceHandle`
+  :param format: Name of the format
+  :type  format: string
+  :rtype: string

 .. function:: SequenceListToString(seq_list, format)

-  Return alignment, sequence or sequence list as a string.
+  Return sequence list as a string.

   The format argument is mandatory.
 For a list of supported formats see :doc:`sequence_formats`.

+  :param seq_list: The sequence list
+  :type  seq: :class:`~ost.seq.SequenceList`
+  :param format: Name of the format
+  :type  format: string
+  :rtype: string

 .. _img-io: